-As of December 31, 2022, our long-term debt consisted of \$845.0 million of senior unsecured notes and \$1,604.0 million of senior secured term loans, with letters of credit of \$111.4 million drawn against our revolving credit facility.
+As of December 31, 2023, our long-term debt consisted of \$1,345.0 million of unsecured senior notes and \$980.0 million of secured senior term loans, with letters of credit of \$134.3 million drawn against our revolving credit facility.
 Our levels of outstanding debt and letters of credit may:

-- adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes or to repurchase our senior unsecured notes from holders upon any change of control; - require us to dedicate a substantial portion of our cash flow to payment of interest on our debt and fees on our letters of credit, which reduces the availability of our cash flow to fund working capital, capital expenditures, acquisitions and other general corporate purposes; - subject us to variable interest rate risk on \$654.0 million of our \$1,604.0 million senior secured term loans for which, as of December 31, 2022, we do not have interest rate hedges and borrowings (if any) under our revolving credit facility; - increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reduce our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.
+- adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes or to repurchase our unsecured senior notes from holders upon any change of control; - require us to dedicate a substantial portion of our cash flow to payment of interest on our debt and fees on our letters of credit, which reduces the availability of our cash flow to fund working capital, capital expenditures, acquisitions and other general corporate purposes;

+- subject us to variable interest rate risk on \$380.0 million of our \$980.0 million secured senior term loans for which the variable rate had not been fixed via an interest rate swap as of December 31, 2023 and borrowings (if any) under our revolving credit facility; - · increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reduce our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.

-Our ability to make scheduled payments of principal or interest with respect to our debt, including our outstanding senior unsecured notes, our senior secured term loans, any revolving loans and our finance leases, and to pay fee obligations with respect to our letters of credit, will depend on our ability to generate cash and our future financial results.
+Our ability to make scheduled payments of principal or interest with respect to our debt, including our outstanding unsecured senior notes, our secured senior term loans, any revolving loans and our finance leases, and to pay fee obligations with respect to our letters of credit, will depend on our ability to generate cash and our future financial results.
 If we were unable to generate sufficient cash flow from operations in the future to service our debt and letter of credit fee obligations, we might be required to refinance all or a portion of our existing debt and letter of credit facilities or to obtain new or additional such facilities.
 However, we might not be able to obtain any such new or additional facilities on favorable terms or at all.